MajorTom327/Fdf/README.md

 --------------------------------------------------------------------------------
 Educational project
 -------------------
-fdf is an educational project about graphisme and an introduction of the librairie `libX` with a derivated librairie: `mlx`
+fdf is an educational project in introduction of graphical programs with `mlx`

 The but of the project is to create a iron wire view of a file in isometric 3D